crystal-ball/eslint-config-eloquence/README.md

 Static typing using flow is supported through the `eslint-plugin-import` package.

 ## Usage
-Extending this package's config will handle setting the base parserOptions, parser, plugins and env.
+Extending this package's config will set the default:

+- `parserOptions`
+- `parser`
+- `env`
+- `plugins`
+- `rules`

 There are seperate configs for Node projects and web projects to handle turning on/off features like JSX, webpack resolving, `.mjs` file extensions, etc. The configs are `node` and `web` and can be extended like so:

 #### Webpack Project
 ```javascript